Enos (TV series): Synopsis

-While working as a rural deputy in Hazzard County Enos accidentally captured two most-wanted criminals, so impressing the Los Angelos Police Department that they offered him a job in their a newly formed Special Branch.
+While working as a rural deputy in Hazzard County Enos accidentally captured two most-wanted criminals, so impressing the Los Angeles Police Department that they offered him a job in their a newly formed Special Branch.
 He was teamed with a street-smart black partner, Turk Adams, and was under the watch of Lt.
 Jacob Broggi.

 At times friends from Hazzard County came to see him.
-In one episode Daisy Duke visited while taking part in auto race, not knowing she was being used to smuggle a diamond.
+In one episode Daisy Duke visited while taking part in an auto race, not knowing she was being used to smuggle a diamond.
 Enos narrated each episode as viewers heard parts of a letter he was writing to Daisy.

 The character Enos Strate returned to The Dukes of Hazzard in autumn 1982, at the start of the show's fifth season.
 It had been written into Shroyer's contract that he be allowed to return to the series if the spin-off was canceled.
 In the CBS film specials made years after the series ended—The Dukes of Hazzard: Reunion!
 (1997) and The Dukes of Hazzard: Hazzard in Hollywood (2000)—Enos appeared as a California lawman.
 It was explained that he had returned to the LAPD and eventually become a detective.